 |Ellen O’Brien is a vocalist in New York City–-photo by Barry Fidnick|

-began singing at the theater district club in December.
+Wander down Restaurant Row on W. 46th St. to Don’t Tell Mama on a Friday night and you’re bound to hear the bluesy, soulful voice of Boston native, Ellen O’ Brien.
+She has recently joined the cast of seasoned belters at the popular Midtown cabaret – she returned to New York City in October 2012 after a seven-year hiatus – and began singing at the theater district club in December.
 One could say that O’Brien is fortunate to have found a gig like this one so soon after her arrival last year.

-The vocalist is thrilled to be in the heart of the New York musical theatre scene at Don’t Tell Mama, a spot where Broadway veterans like Cuba Gooding Jr., Rosie O’Donnell and Joanna Gleason frequent.
-Though O’Brien tends bar during Monday/Thursday happy hours and Friday evenings, she also hits the Midtown nightclub’s stage.
+Ellen is thrilled to be in the heart of the New York musical theater scene at Don’t Tell Mama, a spot where Broadway veterans like Cuba Gooding Jr., Rosie O’Donnell, and Joanna Gleason frequent.
+Though she tends bar during Monday andThursday happy hours and Friday evenings, she also hits the Midtown nightclub’s stage.
 She is rehearsing well-known Broadway tunes like “And I’m Telling You” from Dreamgirls, and “When You’re Good to Mama” from Chicago.

 “To come into Mama’s on a Friday Night, the place is packed with people who love music,” she said.
 “The amount of incredible talent that everyone has blows me away, and inspires me every time they get up and sing.”